 - Ability to make additional repayments.
-Cashburst encourages you to pay off your loan as soon as you are able.
-You can make unlimited additional payments at no extra cost and save money on interest.
+Cashburst encourages you to pay off your loan as soon as possible, so you can make unlimited additional payments at no extra cost and save money on interest.

 - Flexible loan terms.
 Cashburst loans can be taken out for between 3-12 months, depending on the size of the loan.
 You can take out a loan that best suits your circumstances.